egetman/reactive-jms/readme.md

 # Reactive JMS Publisher (wrapper)

-Reactive jms publisher is a simple reactive wrapper for jms api.
+Reactive JMS publisher is a simple reactive wrapper for JMS API.

-In terms of reactive streams it is a **Cold** Publsiher. i.e. no data will be lost (via unhandled emitting).
+In terms of reactive streams, it is a **Cold** Publisher. i.e. no data will be lost (via unhandled emitting).
 Emitting begins right after the client demand's some data.

-Jms publisher, or rather its [Source](/src/main/java/com/github/egetman/source/UnicastJmsQueueSource.java) is unicast by it's nature.
-If multiple clients connects to the same **jms queue**, each one will receive uniq messages.
-(The same logic as with common interaction with jms queue through jms api).
+JMS publisher or rather its [Source](/src/main/java/com/github/egetman/source/UnicastJmsQueueSource.java) is unicast by its nature.
+If multiple clients connect to the same **JMS queue**, each one will receive unique messages.
+(The same logic as with common interaction with JMS queue through JMS API).

 It's tested with [reactive-streams-jvm](https://github.com/reactive-streams/reactive-streams-jvm) tck, and verified with **amq** & **wmq** brokers.